telerik/blazor-docs/components/form/overview.md

 ## Features

+* `Model` - `object` - the object bound to the form.
+It will automatically create the `EditContext` and using the two together is not supported.

+* `EditContext` - `EditContext` - the <a href="https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext?view=aspnetcore-5.0" target="_blank">EditContext</a> of the form.

 * `ValidationType` - `enum` - define the validation type for the From.
 Read the [Validation]({%slug form-validation%}) article for more information.

 * `FormItems` - `RenderFragment` - read the [FormItems]({%slug form-formitems%}) article for more information.